-Your first days at Surrey
+Your first days at Surrey as an exchange student

-In this section you will find detailed information about what needs to be done in the first few days to enable a smooth transition to your time at Surrey.
+Find out about what needs to be done in the first few days to enable a smooth transition to your time at Surrey.

 Please be sure to print off or download to your phone the 'Orientation Programme'.

-All exchange students arriving through Heathrow airport Meet and Greet scheme will be dropped off at Cathedral Court reception on the main Stag Hill campus up until 7pm.
+Typically students arriving through Heathrow airport Meet and Greet scheme will be dropped off at Cathedral Court reception on the main Stag Hill campus up until 7pm.

 - Students staying in accommodation at Stag Hill will collect their keys here and student helpers will take them to their accommodation on foot or by minibus.